CircuitVerse/Interactive-Book/docs/binary.md

 ## Introduction

-Binary number system was invented by **Gottfried Leibniz**.
+The binary number system was invented by **Gottfried Leibniz**.
 As the word is prefixed with 'Bi' which is a Latin word and means 'two' in English.
-This brings us to the first two digits i.e., 0 and 1 which means that while counting in binary you cannot exceed 1.
-Infact all the numbers which you represent are made up of only two digits i.e., 0 and 1 which is quite interesting.
+This brings us to the first two digits, i.e., 0 and 1, which means that while counting in Binary, you cannot exceed 1.
+In fact, all the numbers you represent are made up of only two digits, i.e., 0 and 1, which is quite interesting.
-Check out the binary representation of a decimal number (the numbers used for counting i.e., from 0-9) in binary.
+Check out the binary representation of a decimal number (the numbers used for counting i.e., from 0-9) in Binary.
 ```yaml
 Example:
 Decimal Number :: 25